rstar24/aoc/README.md

 # Advent of Code

 > I am not going to answer people why I am
-> making the solution the C it is a whim
+> making the solution in C
 > and As I evolve with other programming languages
 > I may or may not try to solve it using C but for now
 > C is the ray of sunshine for me